Zawadie/Webfinal/README.md

 promo.html: The sponsored content page where businesses can advertise products related to animals or nature. and One css style sheet

-How to View the Website
+How to View the Website:
 To view the website locally on your computer:
 Download or Clone this repository.
 Open the animal_discovery_main.html file in your preferred web browser.
 You can do this by double-clicking the file or right-clicking and selecting Open with [browser name].